-A knowledge marketplace for Africans around the globe.
+A content marketplace & community for Africans around the globe.

 Insight screenshot on TwoCents